zannloo/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: View tasks under a specified path**
+**Use case: View tasks**

 **MSS**

-1. User requests to view tasks under specified path, either student or group.
+1. User requests to view tasks under specified path or current path if not specified.
 2. ProfBook displays task list of path, either task list of group or student.

    Use case ends.

 **Extensions**

 * 2a.
-The given id is invalid.
+The given path is invalid.

     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

+* 2b1.
+No path specified

+    * 2b1.
+Profbook displays task list of current path.

+      Use case ends.

 **Use case: Clear all entries**